Memorista/memorista-wordpress-plugin/README.md

 ## :star: Features

-- Guestbook details
+- 1-step initial setup using the Memorista authorization prompt
+- Embed Client UI widget on any page
-- Lists entries
+- Manage entries in the Admin UI
-- Entry creation form
-- Simple usage with shortcode

 ## :arrow_forward: Usage